themnsavage/CS470_project03/README.md

 graph of genetic algorithm:
 ![image](https://user-images.githubusercontent.com/60998598/234999764-2456f4af-0eff-45b0-9e3b-cb493882780f.png)

-Observing the two graphs above we can see that the dynamic algorithm is exponitial and the genetic algorithm is linear.
+Observing the two graphs above we can see that the dynamic algorithm is exponitial and the genetic algorithm is polynomial.

 ## 0-1 knapsack problem:
 ![image](https://user-images.githubusercontent.com/60998598/234992912-b87e4310-10c3-4747-b3e8-2d315a1e6c9a.png)